Part 3 in the Future of Finance blog series. You can view the full series here.

 InTheBlack brings accounting and finance experts together to realize that value, while sharing knowledge and industry best practices to launch finance operations into the future.

-Last year, BlackLine CFO Mark Partin hosted a panel on the Future of Finance, featuring: Molly Boyle, former Controller at Under Armour; Manny Korakis, Global Corporate Controller at American Express Global Business Travel; and Kirsty Godfrey-Billy, Chief Accounting Officer at Xero.
+Last year, BlackLine CFO Mark Partin hosted a panel on the Future of Finance, featuring: Molly Boyle, Director of Solutions Marketing at BlackLine; Manny Korakis, Global Corporate Controller at American Express Global Business Travel; and Kirsty Godfrey-Billy, Chief Accounting Officer at Xero.

 In part two of this blog series, we talked about the seemingly limitless possibilities of technological innovation for the future of Accounting and Finance.